Marlborough, Wiltshire: History

 Henry III held Parliament here, in 1267, when the Statute of Marlborough was passed (this gave rights and privileges to small land owners and limited the right of the King to take possession of land).
-This law states that no-one shall seize his neighbour's goods for alleged wrong without permission of the Court.
-Apart from Charters, it is the oldest statute in English law which has not yet been repealed.
+This law states that no-one shall seize his neighbour's goods for alleged wrong without permission of the court.
+Apart from charters, it is the oldest statute in English law which has not yet been repealed.

+A Jewish community lived in the town from the 1230s, near Silver Street (now Silverless Street) and established a synagogue.
+In January 1275, Eleanor of Provence expelled Jews from all of the towns within her dower lands, and the Jews of Marlborough relocated to Devizes.

 The castle fell into disrepair by the end of the 14th century but remained Crown property.
 Edward VI then passed it to the Seymour family, his mother's relatives.
 In 1498 Thomas Wolsey was ordained priest in (the now redundant) St Peter's church.
 He later rose to become a cardinal and Lord Chancellor.

 In 1642 Marlborough's peace was shattered by the English Civil War.
-The Seymours held the Castle for the King but the town was for Parliament.
+The Seymours held the castle for the Cavaliers, but the town was Roundhead.
 With his headquarters in nearby Oxford, King Charles had to deal with Marlborough.
 "A Town the most notoriously disaffected of all that Country, otherwise, saving the obstinacy and malice of the inhabitants, in the situation of it very unfit for a garrison... this place the King saw would prove quickly an ill neighbour to him, not only as it was in the heart of a rich County, and so would straighten him, and even infest his quarters."